 Consent forms are disguised to look like part of the uTorrent installation process, which is deliberately misleading.

-There is also bloatware you can’t avoid. uTorrent silently installs the DLive and TronTV streaming features.
+Moreover, there is bloatware you can’t avoid. uTorrent silently installs the DLive and TronTV streaming features.

-Additional programs will have their own privacy policies and mechanisms, which means they can potentially monitor and record your downloads and behaviour within the application.
+Additional programs have their own privacy policies and mechanisms.
+In other words, they can potentially monitor and record your downloads and behavior within the application.

 Ads are risky because they can be used to distribute malware.
 In 2017, an advert in uTorrent was compromised and used to distribute malware called Meadgive, which attempted to use a vulnerability in Flash to install ransomware.

-If you buy a subscription, you can remove the adverts in uTorrent Classic, but not in uTorrent Web.
-Here’s an overview of the four subscription levels and their advertising policies:
+Here’s an overview of uTorrent’s four subscription levels and their advertising policies:

 |Subscription Tier||Price per Year (USD)||uTorrent Classic||uTorrent Web|